Fully numerical Hartree-Fock calculations for atoms and small molecules with quantics tensor trains: Quantics TT representation of the finite-difference method

 \subsubsection{Laplace Operator}

-The Laplace operator, most commonly denoted by $\Delta$, is the second-order differential operator describing the divergence of the gradient.
-In the finite-difference-method, it is calculated numerically by considering the difference of neighboring points divided by the grid spacing.
+The Laplace operator, most commonly denoted by $\Delta$, is the second-order differential operator describing the divergence of the gradient. {It is used in the formulation of many different eigenvalue problems and also occurs in the HF equations.} In the finite-difference-method, $\Delta$ is calculated numerically by considering the difference of neighboring points divided by the grid spacing.
 In this work, we use central finite differences, for which one considers left- and right-lying neighbors at a given point.
 For instance, to lowest accuracy, the second derivative of a function $f(x)$ at grid point $x_n$ is given by

 where $h$ is the space between two grid points.
 Higher-order approximations of the Laplace operator can be calculated, by interpolating between more neighboring points.
 The coefficients for an accuracy up to eighth order can be found in Ref.~\cite{Fornberg1988} and are shown in Tab.~\ref{tab:finite_diff_coeffs}.